mohammad-oghli/CV-Models-Service/README.md

 The project root directory containing different `docker-compose` file for running each model application.

-Each service has its own `Dockerfile` for deploying and running it using docker engine.
+Each service has its own `Dockerfile` for deploying and running it using Docker engine.

 The docker compose files:
 * **docker-compose.sr**: This compose file for deploying and running Super Resolution Streamlit App with the integrated Models API service.